 We can fly your pet to and from the following destinations, exceptions do apply:

-Barbados, Boston, Chicago, Cape Town, Dubai, Hong Kong, JFK, Johannesburg, Los Angeles, Miami, Narita, Newark, Orlando, San Francisco, Sydney, Vancouver and Washington.
+Antigua, Barbados, Boston, Chicago, Cape Town, Dubai, Hong Kong, JFK, Johannesburg, Los Angeles, Miami, Newark, Orlando, San Francisco, St Lucia, and Washington.

 We fly to some destinations several times a day.
 If you want to travel on the same flight as your pet, you can travel together on the following flights: